paramaggarwal/blog/content/you-don't-profit-in-a-monopoly-you-work-harder-a-lesson-from-apple/index.md

 ---
-title: "You don’t profit in a monopoly, you work harder : A lesson from Apple"
+title: 'You don’t profit in a monopoly, you work harder : A lesson from Apple'
-description: "Every high school pass out knows this equation.
+description: 'Every high school pass out knows this equation.
 To maximize profit, you can either maximize the profit per device sold or you can maximize the number of devices sold.
-Profit has the tendency to stay…"
+Profit has the tendency to stay…'
-date: "2016-02-16T13:42:27.105Z"
+date: '2016-02-16T13:42:27.105Z'
 categories:
   - Apple
   - Startup